lakshya-05/Weather-App/README.md

 It uses the OpenWeatherMap API to fetch weather data.

 ### Language:
-The application is written in Python.
+- The application is written in Python.
+- The language used for input and output for the user is English.

 ### Input:
 The user provides the city name as input.